sqlfluff/sqlfluff/docs/source/developingplugins.rst

 for example.

 An important thing to note when running custom implemented rules:
-Run ``pip install - e``, inside the plugin folder so  custom rules in linting are included.
+Run ``pip install -e .``, inside the plugin folder so custom rules in linting are included.

 A plugin Rule code includes the PluginName, so a rule "Rule_L000" in core will have code "L000",